Locations:

 These are genes that generally affect:

-• How your body fat is distributed, especially around your neck and airway
+• How body fat is distributed, especially around the neck and airway

-• Your craniofacial development (like jaw, palate and airway size)
+• Craniofacial development (like jaw, palate and airway size)

-• How your body manages breathing during sleep
+• How the body manages breathing during sleep

 “Many of these genetic influences work together,” Dr. Pena Orbea notes.
 “That’s why obstructive sleep apnea is considered a complex, multifactorial condition, not something that’s caused by one gene alone.”

-What’s your risk if sleep apnea runs in your family?
+What to do if sleep apnea runs in your family

 Advertisement

 “You can’t change your genetics or your craniofacial structure,” she acknowledges.
-“But you may be able to make meaningful changes to your body weight that can help lower your risk of obstructive sleep apnea.”
+“But people are often able to make meaningful changes to their body weight that can help lower their risk of obstructive sleep apnea.”

 Obesity is the most significant modifiable contributor to OSA.
 Data shows that a 20% decrease in body mass index (BMI) is associated with a 57% decrease in AHI score.

-Of course, weight loss can be complex and nuanced, too — and often, certainly easier said than done.
-But you don’t have to do it alone.
-Your healthcare provider can help you come up with a personalized plan that may include strategies like:
+Of course, weight loss can be complex and nuanced, too — and often easier said than done.
+But a healthcare provider can help you or your relatives come up with a personalized plan that includes strategies like:

 • Dietary changes